 Finally, you’ll have to secure the appropriate startup and working capital.
 The old saying is true – it takes money to make money.
 Startup temporary staffing businesses have significant and immediate cash flow needs; payroll and related burden are a weekly obligation, while customers may take 4-8 weeks to pay you.
 Many staffing businesses turn to specialized temp funding companies to cover this cash flow gap.
 Some funding companies have evolved to offer more sophisticated services to their clients with more customized and flexible pricing.
 Like staffing technology, versus 5 years ago, you now get much more for much less.

-So go take that walk in the park, clear out your head from the long winter, and start to visualize your thriving startup staffing agency.
-Whether you're an executive recruiter considering starting a temp division or an owner building your contract business, we believe that now is the time to either initiate or re-focus this effort.
+So go take that walk in the park, clear your head, and start to visualize your thriving startup staffing agency.
+Whether you’re an executive recruiter considering starting a temp division or an owner building your contract business, we believe that now is the time to either initiate or re-focus this effort.

-For more resources on starting up a staffing agency, visit the Startup Spring section of our website.
+For more resources on starting up a staffing agency, visit the Startupsection of our website.